byexamples/byexample/README.rst

 Option flags
 ------------

-``byexample`` support a set of flags or options that can change some parameters of the execution of the example.
+``byexample`` supports a set of flags or options that can change some parameters of the execution of the example.
 Some flags are generic, others are interpreter-specific.